-We’ll kick off with dinner and our welcome introductory session on Monday, November 26 and end the afternoon of Thursday, November 29.
+We’ll kick off with dinner and our welcome introductory session on Monday,and end Thursday afternoon.
 Take advantage of your Bonus Session by coming early on Monday for your free camera-settings checkup with Nick.
-The first 5 people to register will be guaranteed an individual session, and other sessions will be “first come, first served” (individual or small group by camera brand) as time allows.
+The first 6 people to register will be guaranteed an individual session, and other sessions will be “first come, first served” (individual or small group by camera brand) as time allows.

 We’ll then spend the next three days diving into the lessons, assignments, photo shoots, reviews/critiques and editing.
 As always with photography, we’ll be working on mastering or reviewing your camera settings, lighting, composition, and many other specialized techniques and general tips.
 We’ll shoot in various locations in and around the historic district and other Philadelphia spots.

 Our schedule will include both lessons/discussions and on-the-street training.
 Our itinerary will allow for flexibility to take advantage of optimum locations, time of day and light conditions (and to adjust for weather if necessary)—for viewing and photographing the glory of this city as it gets ready for the holiday season.

 Oh, and of course, we’ll build in time to relax .
 You’ll leave refreshed and re-energized, with deeper photographic knowledge and skills; wonderful new photo-friends, a collection of photographs you’ll be proud of, and the confidence, creativity and control of your camera to consistently shoot the photos you’ve always dreamed of shooting.

 My Philadelphia Photography Workshop is a magical event that will:

 - Give you the confidence and skills to control your camera creatively in the daily situations that make for great photographs.